NickLaughlin1/Amazon-and-Ebay-Scrape/README.md

 ```
 scrapy crawl example
 ```
-   Then just type into the console/terminal what you want the csv file to be called and then what you want to search on Amazon.
+   Then just type into the console/terminal what you want the csv file to be called and then what you want to search on Amazon or Ebay.

 ## Built With